Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

 ## State

-â€?
-Scripts attached to the State in HFSM inherit from this class, but you can not obtain the objects which inherited from this class directly outside HFSM.
+â€‹		Scripts attached to the State in HFSM inherit from this class, but you can not obtain the objects which inherited from this class directly outside HFSM.

 ### Properties

-â€?
-All State's properties are read only.
+â€‹		All State's properties are read only.

 1. String state_name[default : ""]